iamroshel/phase-1-algorithms-what-is-an-algorithm/README.md

 When you're given any problem to solve with code, two mistakes many programmers make are to jump into code too fast or to start thinking about code optimization too early.
 Both of these mistakes can greatly increase the amount of time it takes to solve a problem and increase frustration.

+In general, any time you write code, your priorities are to:

+- Make it work
+- Make it right (i.e., readable)
+- Make it fast

-To avoid this, here are the steps we recommend taking:
+Here are the steps we recommend taking:

 ### 1. Rewrite the Problem in Your Own Words